Pylons/pyramid/docs/narr/security.rst

 function as the ``authorization_policy`` argument at application startup time (usually within a ``run.py`` module).
 You must also pass an ``authentication_policy`` if you pass an ``authorization_policy``.
+If you pass only an ``authorization_policy`` argument, an error will be raised at startup time.